786mrnoor/web-development-notes/rdbms/basics/tables-rows-columns.md

 **👉 Rows:**
 - **Rows** are the **actual data entries** (records).
-- Each row represents **one complete set of information** about an item.
+- Each row represents **a complete set of information** about an item.
 - Example row:
   `1, John, 20, "Math"`